cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 **Step 1.** At the beginning, the potential is assumed to be zero ($u[i]=v[i]=0$ for all $i$), and the matching $M$ is assumed to be empty.

 **Step 2.** Further, at each step of the algorithm, we try, without changing the potential, to increase the cardinality of the current matching $M$ by one (recall that the matching is searched in the graph of rigid edges $H$).
-To do this, the usual [Kuhn's Algorithm for finding the maximum matching in bipartite graphs](kuhn_maximum_bipartite_matching.md) is used.
+To do this, the usual [Kuhn Algorithm for finding the maximum matching in bipartite graphs](kuhn_maximum_bipartite_matching.md) is used.
 Let us recall the algorithm here.
 All edges of the matching $M$ are oriented in the direction from the right part to the left one, and all other edges of the graph $H$ are oriented in the opposite direction.

 Recall (from the terminology of searching for matchings) that a vertex is called saturated if an edge of the current matching is adjacent to it.
 A vertex that is not adjacent to any edge of the current matching is called unsaturated.
 A path of odd length, in which the first edge does not belong to the matching, and for all subsequent edges there is an alternating belonging to the matching (belongs/does not belong) - is called an augmenting path.